 Williamson and his wife, Angel, have four children.
 He enjoys coaching his daughter in soccer as well as both his daughter and son in basketball and flag football.
 Download headshot…

-Nancy Hedrick serves as the Executive Vice President of Communications and Marketing for the Fellowship of Christian Athletes at the National Support Center in Kansas City, Mo.
+Nancy Hedrick serves as the Executive Vice President of Communications and Events for the Fellowship of Christian Athletes at the National Support Center in Kansas City, Mo.
 She oversees communications and marketing as well as public and media relations, FCA Magazine, national events and donor services.

 Before joining FCA in September 2004, Hedrick first worked at General Mills in Minneapolis, Minn., in various roles, including Director of Marketing and Sales.
 She then moved to ConAgra Frozen Foods in Omaha, Neb., where she ultimately served as Senior Vice President of Marketing for Retail Brands.